20 May 2021

 Valentine Ackland was a dedicated poet, deeply involved with Communism during the 1930s, and an environmentalist and peace campaigner.
 Recently released MI5 files show that she was blacklisted for confidential work during the Second World War, and remained under long-term surveillance.
 Despite her commitment to Sylvia, Valentine had many affairs with women who fell for her androgynous beauty and her masterful conduct of an amour.
 She also struggled with alcoholism, but her relationship with Sylvia survived all challenges.

-The Observer featured the book on 4 April: ‘A new biography of Ackland, out next month, is to reveal the level of secret service confusion about this unconventional pair of writers at the beginning of the long period during which they were both objects of state scrutiny.
-All their correspondence was stopped and read by MI5 officers without their knowledge, and Ackland’s later attempts to enlist for significant war work were blocked.’
+‘A new biography of Ackland, out next month, is to reveal the level of secret service confusion about this unconventional pair of writers at the beginning of the long period during which they were both objects of state scrutiny.
+All their correspondence was stopped and read by MI5 officers without their knowledge, and Ackland’s later attempts to enlist for significant war work were blocked.’ – The Observer

 You may also be interested in …